Hiwonder-docs/ArmPi-mini/source/docs/6_inverse_kinematics.md

 AK = ArmIK()
 ```

 After instantiating, you can directly call the function when inputting the function like  `AK.function name (parameter, parameter)`.

-**3.5.3 Control Robot Arm**
+* **Control Robot Arm**

 {lineno-start=41}